strangelove-ventures/poa/README.md

 ## State

-### Genesis
-`Params` is found in the genesis state.
-This object contains the `admins` field, which is a list of bech32 addresses that are allowed to modify the validator set, PoA params, and validator params (via x/staking).
-If no admin is set, then the chain should set the governance account as the admin (default).
-By allowing for an array of admins, the chain can be controlled by multiple different parties according to your use case.
-For example, governance can be an admin while also allowing a multisig, DAO, and/or single account to control the validator set.
-There must be at least one admin in the list at all times.

-`AllowValidatorSelfExit` is a boolean option *(default true)* that toggles validators ability to remove themselves from the active set.
-This is useful for validators that are no longer able or decide this PoA network is no longer for them.
-If set to false, only admins can remove validators from the set. **NOTE** This does not stop validators from going down and being jailed for downtime.
-It just provides a graceful way to self remove power.

 ### Pending Validators
 `PendingValidators` stores an array of PoA validator objects pending approval (from the admins) into the active set.
 This only is required after the chain has started.